MoSA: Motion-Coherent Human Video Generation via Structure-Appearance Decoupling

 \subsubsection{Appearance Generation Branch}

-The appearance generation branch is designed to synthesize realistic video content conditioned on $p$ and $s^{1:N}$, capturing both the environmental appearance and human subjects, while preserving the realism of human motion.
-Following CogVideoX~\cite{yang2024cogvideox}, a pretrained T5 encoder~\cite{T5} is employed to extract the text embedding $z_{text}$ from the prompt $p$, and the initial latent $z_T$ is sampled from $\mathcal{N}(0,1)$, both of which are served as the input of this appearance generation branch.
+The appearance generation branch $\mathcal{G}_a$ is designed to synthesize realistic video content conditioned on $p$ and $s^{1:N}$, capturing both the environmental appearance and human subjects, while preserving the realism of human motion.
+As described in Sec.~\ref{Preliminary}, a pretrained T5 encoder is employed to extract the text embedding $z_{p}$ from the prompt $p$, and the initial latent $z_T$ is sampled from $\mathcal{N}(0,I)$, both of which are served as the input of this appearance generation branch.

-To enhance the controllability of structure guidance, particularly in the context of sparse skeleton representations, we introduce the Human-Aware Dynamic Control (HADC) modules within this branch, enabling fine-grained modulation of motion-related features.
-A detailed description of HADC is provided in the following section.
-After $T$ steps of iterative denoising, the resulting latent $z_0$ is decoded by a VAE decoder $\mathcal{D}$~\cite{vae}, yielding human videos $V'$ with consistent motion and high-fidelity appearance that align with the semantics of the text prompt $p$.
+To enhance the controllability of structure guidance, particularly in the context of sparse skeleton representations, we introduce the Human-Aware Dynamic Control (HADC) modules within this branch.
+After $T$ steps of iterative denoising, the resulting latent $z_0$ is decoded by a VAE decoder $\mathcal{D}$~\citep{vae}, yielding human videos $V'$ with coherent motion and high-fidelity appearance that align with the semantics of the text prompt $p$.